 Without going into detail, machine learning, i.e. artificial intelligence (AI), could be used in personalization and smart content, too.
 In this approach, a piece of software recognizes patterns across content and users over time, and then tries to automatically predict what content might be the perfect match for your visitors.

 Don’t over-use smart content.
 Heavy personalization can confuse users, rather than help them.
 A matching might be totally wrong, or you have the issue of users sharing what they think is a static piece of content (which in reality is dynamic), as mentioned earlier.
 If you are going to use it widely, reserve it for your logged-in users, if possible.

 Find out more: Reasons to choose Enonic as your CMS »

 Customer data platform

 An exciting new innovation on the smart content front is a so-called “customer data platform.”
-This is a central hub gathering and using data from the various systems of your organisation, like CRM, CMS, and ERP.
+This is a central hub gathering and using data from the various systems of your organization, like CRM, CMS, DAM, and ERP.

 Be aware that this might be a proprietary solution and can keep your digital experiences in silos.
 However, many platforms support custom development and tailored solutions, but they are in danger of being more hard-coded—meaning more manual maintenance.

 Third party integration